 the top 3 winners awarded with Akami Foundation Scholarship!
 Even more astonishingly, he qualified at the same time on the Taiwanese

-team and will be participating in the International Mathematical Olympiad this summer in Cape Town, South Africa, from July 3-13
+team and participated in the International Mathematical Olympiad this summer in Cape Town, South Africa, from July 3-13

 Evan Chen graduated from lrvington High School in Fremont, CA, this year and will attend Harvard College in the fall.
 Evan